May Cuyler: Personal life

 Her first husband, Sir Philip, died on 4 July 1937, and her second husband died in 1938.
 As both of their sons predeceased their father, the baronetcy passed to the Rev. Sir Brooke de Malpas Egerton, Sir Philip's first cousin once removed.
 May died at her home, 2202 Forest Drive in Burlingame, California on 25 November 1958.

 Descendants

 Through her daughter Cecily, she was a grandmother to three: Cynthia Mary Denise Prideaux-Brune (b.
 1919), Philip Egerton Edmund Prideaux-Brune (b.
 1921), and Rowland Denys Charles Prideaux-Brune (1925–2008).

 In popular culture

-During the 2014 to 2015 exhibition at London's National Portrait Gallery, May was featured among the high-profile American heiresses to marry into British aristocracy.
-Included in the exhibition were Jeanette ('Jennie') Churchill (née Jerome), Lady Randolph Churchill, Mary Victoria (née Leiter), Lady Curzon of Kedleston, Cornelia Craven (née Martin), Countess of Craven, Consuelo Montagu, Duchess of Manchester, Consuelo (née Vanderbilt), Duchess of Marlborough (later Mrs. Balsan), John Spencer-Churchill, 10th Duke of Marlborough, Lord Ivor Spencer-Churchill, Marguerite Hyde ('Daisy', née Leiter), Countess of Suffolk.
+During the 2014-2015 exhibition at London's National Portrait Gallery, she was featured among the high-profile American heiresses to marry into British aristocracy.
+Also included in the exhibition were Margaret Leiter (married to the 19th Earl of Suffolk), Jennie Jerome (married to Lord Randolph Churchill), Mary Leiter (married to the 1st Marquess Curzon of Kedleston), Consuelo Yznaga (married to the 8th Duke of Manchester), Consuelo Vanderbilt (married to the 9th Duke of Marlborough and to Jacques Balsan), Laura Charteris (married to the 10th Duke of Marlborough) and Cornelia Martin (married to the 4th Earl of Craven).